Priapism Treatment in New York City: Specialized Care for Men with Prolonged Erections.

 What are the Various Types of Priapism?

 The most common way to classify priapism is whether it is ischemic or nonischemic.
 Ischemic priapism is more common.
-Other ways to classify priapism include nocturnal priapism (occuring during sleep).
+Other ways to classify priapism include nocturnal priapism (occurring during sleep).

 In ischemic priapism the blood flow is stagnant.
 This is caused by lack of blood outflow.
 Because there is inadequate circulation of blood, there is an inadequate supply of oxygen to cells of the penis which predisposes the penis to “asphyxiation” injury which can lead to erectile dysfunction.